jmbayu/ansible-role-packer_rhel/README.md

 ## Requirements

-Prior to running this role via Packer, you need to make sure Ansible is installed via a shell provisioner, and that preliminary VM configuration (like adding a vagrant user to the appropriate group and the sudoers file) is complete, generally by using a Kickstart installation file (e.g. `ks.cfg`) with Packer.
+Prior to running this role via Packer, you need to make sure Ansible is installed via a shell provisioner, and that preliminary VM configuration (like adding a mobile user to the appropriate group and the sudoers file) is complete, generally by using a Kickstart installation file (e.g. `ks.cfg`) with Packer.
 An example array of provisioners for your Packer .json template would be something like:

     "provisioners": [
       {
         "type": "shell",
-        "execute_command": "echo 'vagrant' | {{.Vars}} sudo -S -E bash '{{.Path}}'", "script": "scripts/ansible.sh"
+        "execute_command": "echo 'mobile' | {{.Vars}} sudo -S -E bash '{{.Path}}'", "script": "scripts/ansible.sh"
       },
       {